 The FCC budget request for Fiscal Year 2011 includes as a performance goal to "enforce the Commission's spectrum regulations and policies," by enforcing these rules to provide certainty to spectrum users "that they will not be subject to interference by the use of devices that do not comply with the Commission's rules."
 Related objectives that the budget request highlighted were to:

-- Resolve 100% of non-emergency interference complaints within one month. - Enforce FCC licensing and technical regulations, including limitations on power outputs, antenna and tower height, and build-out requirements, to ensure licensees and operators of unlicensed devices are using spectrum efficiently and effectively.
+- Resolve 100% of non-emergency interference complaints within one month. - Enforce FCC licensing and technical regulations, including limitations on power

 &lt;sup>59 See FCC, FY 2011 Budget Estimates Submitted to Congress, February 2010.